Schr\"odinger Symmetry in Spherically-symmetric Static Mini-superspaces with Matter Fields: Vacuum with Cosmological Constant

 where we have defined the time at $r=\infty$ as $dt_\infty \equiv \frac{\bar c}{\tP_+}dt$.
 Thus, after solving the canonical equations and imposing $H_g\approx0$, the metric \eqref{metric_X} becomes the (anti)de-Sitter Schwarzschild metric:

 Here, the formula \eqref{M_def} plays the role of the energy of the system.
-Indeed, in the case of $\Lambda=0$ and $\e=-1$, it agrees with the Komar mass \cite{Wald:1984rg} (see Appendix \ref{A:M_Q}).
-Note that $M$ commutes with $H_{g}$ \eqref{H_g5} and thus is gauge invariant.
+Indeed, in the case of $\Lambda=0$ and $\e=-1$, it agrees with the Komar mass \cite{Wald:1984rg} (see Appendix \ref{A:M_Q}). $M$ commutes with $H_{g}$ \eqref{H_g5} and thus is a gauge-invariant observable.
+Note that if we introduce another gauge-invariant observable $T\equiv \frac{G\bar c^2}{\epsilon l_s \tP_+}$, which is associated with $dt_\infty \equiv \frac{\bar c}{\tP_+}dt$, we can check that

+holds,\footnote{Similar relations appear in Refs.\cite{Kastrup:1993br, Kuchar:1994zk}.} and it would be interesting to study this system in terms of $(T,M)$ and consider the effect of the Schrödinger symmetry.